Aishwarya-Kadu/SQL_Data_Warehouse_Project/README.md

 - **Auditability:** By including degenerate dimensions like move_id in the revenue fact table, the model maintains a clear "paper trail" from financial figures back to physical operational events.

-## Gold Layer: Data DIctionary and Business Logic
+## Gold Layer: Data Dictionary and Business Logic
 The Gold Layer is the final consumption layer, consisting of SQL Views that transform cleaned data into actionable insights.
 This layer implements a Galaxy Schema designed for high-performance reporting in tools like Power BI or Tableau.

 ### Table Name: fact_container_moves